 Getting a loan from traditional lenders requires a lot of paperwork since they don’t grant loans online.
 Due to the fact that the approval of the loan goes through several departments, all these departments sometimes require some documents.

-But for private lenders, fewer documentations are needed to qualify for a loan with them.
+But for private lenders, less documentations are needed to qualify for a loan with them.
 This makes processing of loans by private lenders faster because they have fewer documentations to go while it’s the opposite of that for traditional lenders.

 The traditional lenders have very precise and strict requirements to qualify for a loan and this is the reason most borrowers prefer private lenders.
 Banks and non-bank financial institutions adhere strictly to these requirements because they are under regulations.